Find Affordable College Courses

 Grand Junction, CO

-Colorado Mesa University landed the #9 spot in the 2023 rankings for the best value bachelor’s degree communication and journalism programs.
+With a ranking of #9, Colorado Mesa University did quite well on this year’s best value schools for communication and journalism students working on their bachelor’s degree.
 Colorado Mesa is a moderately-sized public school located in the city of Grand Junction.

 Colorado Mesa undergraduate students pay an average of $9,000 in in-state tuition and fees each year.